 - What works for you at one point in your life may not work for you at another point in your life.

-- Is it possible to increase a fitness program's success by incorporating healthy lifestyle activities into it?
+- Is it possible to increase a fitness program’s success by incorporating healthy lifestyle activities?

 Once you’ve begun to behave, you won’t require much additional motivation.
 The beginning of a task is where nearly all of the friction occurs.
 After you get started, progress will happen more naturally for you.
 To put it in another way, it is frequently easier to complete a task than it is to initiate it in the first place.